boyazeno/blog/docs/Notes-for-Paper/Manipulation/Planning-and-Learning.md

 Epistemic uncertainty is exist due to ***the lack of sufficient data to uniquely determine the underlying system exactly***.
 It can be learned by "ensemble" multiple networks.

-Author defined 3 different NN:
+Author defined 3 different NN (since the model selection for learning world model is critic):

 **Probabilistic neural networks (P):**